 Why This Scales to Exabytes

-The properties that make the QAT fast at 2.1 TB are structural, not tunable.
-They hold at any scale because they derive from the tree shape and the pruning algorithm, not from hardware or cache optimization.
+The properties that make the QAT fast at 2.1 TB are structural, not tunable — they derive from the tree shape and the pruning algorithm, not from hardware or cache optimization.
+At 32 EB, the tree is deeper (16 levels) but the same algorithm applies.
+The number of nodes visited scales with the specificity of the query, not with the capture size.

 One More Time: This Is Not a Database